Speed camera officer busts most common speeding fine myths 'drivers always get wrong'

-A speed camera officer has revealed some of the biggest myths around speeding fines - including the widely held belief that they're just a way for local police forces to make money.
+A speed camera officer has revealed some of the biggest myths for speeding fines that motorists always wrongly believe.

-Gareth Thomas, an ex-cop, also highlighted some common driving habits that could land you with a fine.
+Gareth Thomas, an ex-police officer, also noted some common driving habits that could land you with a fine.

-The first myth he wants to bust is that speed camera have to be clearly visible by law.
+The first myth busted is that speed camera have to be clearly visible by law.

-Thomas said this isn’t true and there are no laws around visibility when it comes to catching someone speeding.
+This isn’t true, Thomas said, and there are no laws around visibility when it comes to catching someone speeding.

-Speaking to North Wales Live, he said: “Legally, we don’t have to be visible.
-I could camouflage myself if I want to, but it’s all about being fair, education and preventing an accident.”
+“Legally, we don’t have to be visible.
+I could camouflage myself if I want to, but it’s all about being fair, education and preventing an accident," he told North Wales Live.

 He added that being noticeable can be beneficial as it can help put people off wanting to speed.